 That’s why you need to have an opinion.
 To stand for something.
 To have conviction in what you offer.
 You need to be brave with your brand messaging.
 You need to have a view about what you’re communicating.
 People need to understand what you believe in to evaluate if you can help them.
 They need to take you into their heart as well as their head.
 Inevitably, some people aren’t going to like it.
 And they might let others know.

 If your point of view is true to your brand, they aren’t the audience you’re looking for and your product or service isn’t for them.
 But if you’re clear and single minded in communicating your point of view, people will understand it.
 And there’ll be plenty who see the value you offer, and engage with you.
 After all, you’ve targeted who you’re communicating with haven’t you?

 You’ve also achieved something else.
 You’ll be getting talked about.
 You’ll avoid falling into that huge mass of ‘wallpaper’ the very people you were trying to please are indifferent to and couldn’t care less about.

+Be brave with your brand messaging.
 Create messaging people don’t like.
 Don’t create bland messaging that doesn’t stir a single soul.
 To do that brands and their creative teams or agencies need to be brave, they need to become brave brands themselves.
 Feel a little uncomfortable yourself about what you share with your audience.
 Because then you’re doing something different.
 You’re giving people new reasons and new ways to see how you can fit into their lives and how you can help them.